Getting You the Benefits You Need to Recover

 And while suing the other driver, which may take a long time, you can still be eligible – immediately – for workers’ compensation insurance because the injury and disability happened while working.

 If your negligence caused the accident, however, you are still covered under workers’ compensation.
-A workers’ compensation injury attorney in Vermont can help you organize these details and help you plan and pursue your legal options.
+As a workers’ compensation attorney in Vermont, I can help you organize these details and help you plan and pursue your legal options.

-If you are using a personal vehicle for company business and you are in an accident while working, you are still covered under workers’ compensation.
+If you are using a personal vehicle for company business and you are in a car accident while working, you are still covered under workers’ compensation.

 Call (802) 731-0154 Today!

-We're ready to help you explore your legal options following your car accident.
-Fill out our online form today to request a free case evaluation.
+I am ready to help you explore your legal options following your car accident.
+Fill out the online form today to request a free case evaluation.